VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The specific topics described in this chapter include:

-* Improvements to the way that message correlation works with the **ReservationProcessWorkflow**.
+* Improvements to the way that message correlation works with the **ReservationProcess*.
 This illustrates how aggregate instances within the bounded context can interact in a complex manner.
 * Implementing a record locator to enable a registrant to retrieve an order that was saved during a previous session.
 This illustrates adding some additional logic to the write-side that enables you to